 Getting Started With Social Media

-Search engine optimization has gotten so incredibly complex that more and more people are discovering this is no longer a method you can rely on to help you build a successful, sustainable business.
+Search engine optimization has gotten so incredibly complex that more and more people are discovering this is no longer a method you can rely on completely.

-You should definitely learn to optimize your website for the engines, but treat any traffic from Google as a bonus and learn to build your traffic foundation elsewhere.
+You should definitely learn to optimize your website for the engines, but treat any traffic from them as a bonus and learn to build your traffic foundation elsewhere.

-Years ago, people looked at search as a great way to get a website off the ground and social media often took a backseat to search engine optimization.
+Years ago, people looked at online search as a great way to get a website off the ground and social media often took a backseat to search.

 Now we are seeing a shift.
-People are starting to see that social media is the best way to build an audience for your site and business.
+People are realizing that traffic diversification is necessary for long-term success.

 Feeling Overwhelmed?
 Not Sure How to Begin?